devopsengineerDan/Daniel_project/README.md

 DEBIAN 10 FIREWALL CONFIGURATION

-Step 1  Installing UFW
+Step 1  Installing UFW7
 Debian does not install UFW by default.
 If you followed the entire Initial Server Setup tutorial, you will have installed and enabled UFW.
 If not, install it now using apt:

 sudo apt install ufw